frePPLe/frepple/doc/installation-guide/linux-binaries.rst

 #. **Tune the database**

    The default installation of PostgreSQL is not configured right for intensive use.
-We highly recommend using the pgtune utility (or its online version at http://pgtune.leopard.in.ua/) to optimize the configuration for your hardware.
+We strongly recommend using pgtune http://pgtune.leopard.in.ua/ to optimize the configuration for your hardware.

 #. **Create the database and database user**